PepsRyuu/dock-window-preview/README.md

 * Use ```node index.js``` to run.
 * Use ```node index.js --debug``` for additional logging information.
 * For context, I mostly write front-end applications, so I prefer to work with JavaScript where possible.
-* My knowledge of Objective-C is incredibly basic.
-There's probably better ways of accomplishing certain things.
+* My knowledge of Objective-C is incredibly basic, so the code could be better.
-* This approach I'm inclined to stick with, as it makes it significantly easier for other people to modify the app and contribute.
+* This approach of mostly JavaScript will make it easier for others to contribute.

 ## Troubleshooting

 * If you rebuild the app, force quit the app using the Activity Monitor, and wipe out the permissions entirely, then run the app again.

+## Acknowledgements

+* Built on [Yue](https://github.com/yue/yue), bundled using [yackage](https://github.com/yue/yackage).

 ## Task List

 * Filter out Finder windows that cause crashes.
 * Show preview for minimized windows.
 * Keyboard Controls.
-* Nicer permissions user experience.
-* MenuBar Icon for configuring.
+* Make configuration file configurable from menu bar icon, and reload configuration.
 * Minimize and close windows from the previews.
 * Improve performance of rendering of thumbnails and CPU usage for mouse tracking.
 * Custom theming with the config file.
 * Once there's a great user experience, investigate how to contribute to brew.
 * Support auto-hiding dock and dock in alternate locations.
 * Ensure preview does not appear outside of the monitor's area
+* If clicking on a dock icon, hide the preview